Nowy Sącz Ghetto: Holocaust rescue

-One of the most far-reaching rescue missions in Nowy Sącz was conducted by Anna Sokołowska née Hadziacka, a Catholic high school teacher who run a safe-house in her apartment at Szujskiego 10 Street for Jewish students.
+One of the most far-reaching rescue missions in Nowy Sącz was conducted by Anna Sokołowska née Hadziacka, a Catholic high school teacher who ran a safe house for Jewish students in her apartment at 10 Szujskiego Street.
 She procured false documents for them, bought food, clothing, medicine, harboured the sick, found Polish families for Jewish children, and delivered the ghetto correspondence.
-She was caught by Gestapo with two Jewish women in her house, and sent to Ravensbrück where she was killed with a phenol injection according to one account.
-The Jewish survivors remembered her; Sokołowska was bestowed the title of Righteous in 1989.
+She was caught by the Gestapo with two Jewish women in her house and sent to Ravensbrück, where according to one account she was killed with a phenol injection.
+The Jewish survivors remembered her; they bestowed on Sokołowska the title of Righteous in 1989.